Thursday, June 13, 2019

 - Participate, observe and learn what happens during a team building activity

 - Gain knowledge around group decision making

-- Learn several team dynamics theories on how human dynamics will affect team performance, and how to maximize the chances of having successful teams.
+- Learn several team dynamics theories on how human dynamic will affect team performance, and how to maximize the chances of having successful teams.

 Area of Nonprofit Excellence - Purpose & Strategy and Leadership & Culture

 Every learning opportunity NAO offers is aligned with one of nine areas of our Principles and Practices for Nonprofit Excellence that NAO believes are critical to every nonprofit’s effectiveness and success.
 Diversity, equity and inclusion are essential for a thriving, effective and successful nonprofit; therefore, DE&I is embedded across all nine areas.